Stinging in the Vagina – Why does it sting inside the vagina and how can you avoid soreness?

 Many women of all ages are occasionally bothered by an uncomfortable and painful stinging sensation in the vagina.
-Very few women completely avoid vaginal discomfort in their lifetimes.
+Very few women completely avoid vaginal discomfort completely.

 Stinging and burning in the vagina may occur for several reasons, some more worrisome than others.
-Often, it’s just a harmless vaginal irritation and burning sensation – this can be remedied with a gel applied to the outer genitals.
+Often, it is a harmless but uncomfortable vaginal irritation and burning sensation which can be remedied with a gel applied to the outer genitals.

 Whatever the cause of stinging in the vagina, it is an unpleasant problem that requires action.
 Read on to find out what can cause the stinging and how to get rid of the symptoms.